SIP Trunking • Last Updated 8/6/2024

 How much does SIP trunking cost?

 SIP trunking is usually cheaper than traditional business phone systems that use the PSTN and/or PRIs.
 This is primarily due to the lack of infrastructure required to operate SIP trunking services, which creates cost savings that directly benefit customers.
 In addition, routing calls over the internet to local PSTN carriers means that all calls are effectively local calls, further reducing costs.
-With Telnyx Elastic SIP Trunking, our pricing starts at $0.007/minute to make and $0.0075/minute to receive calls.
-You can find an in-depth breakdown of our pricing on our website.
+With Telnyx Elastic SIP Trunking, our pricing starts at $0.005/minute to make and $0.0035/minute to receive calls and you only pay for what you use, no contract required.

 How do I configure SIP trunks?